A train line to Wollert

 - Commitment 1: Urgently acquire the final 14 per cent of land required for the designated Wollert train corridor via the application of a public acquisition overlay.

-- Commitment 4: Provide a rapid bus service as an interim measure and ensure it does not delay development of a train service to Wollert.
+- Commitment 4: Provide a 10 minute premium bus service as the interim public transport service to Wollert, ensuring it does not delay development of a train service.

 Tram route 86 extension

 Tram Route 86 (T86) runs along Plenty Road and ends at McKimmies Road, near RMIT in Bundoora.
 Our residents have long called for the tram route to be extended to the Plenty Valley Town Centre and beyond.

 A feasibility study on the extension of Tram Route 86 is currently being considered by the State Government.
 This study should be publicly released so this important project can be progressed.